-Table 71: WBM "TCP/IP Configuration" Page - "DNS Server" Group
+Table 78: WBM "TCP/IP Configuration" Page - "DNS Server" Group

 Parameters Explanation

 New Server IP Add additional DNS addresses.

-You can enter 10 addresses.
+New Server IF You can enter 10 addresses.

-Manually Assigned The addresses of the defined DNS servers are displayed.
-If no server has been entered, "No DNS Servers configured" is displayed.
+The addresses of the defined DNS servers are

+Manually Assigned displayed.
+If no server has been entered, "No DNS

+Servers configured" is displayed.

-Assigned by DHCP The DNS servers assigned if necessary by DHCP (or BootP) are displayed.
-If no DNS server has been assigned by DHCP (or BootP), "No DNS Servers assigned by DHCP" is displayed.
+The DNS servers assigned if necessary by DHCP

+Assigned by DHCP (or BootP) are displayed.
+If no DNS server has been

+assigned by DHCP (or BootP), "No DNS Servers

+assigned by DHCP" is displayed.